mrcavalcanti/mosaicoo/docs/sources/alerting/contact-points/message-templating/_index.md

 1. In the Template table, find the template you want to delete, then click the **Delete** (trash icon).
 1. In the confirmation dialog, click **Yes, delete** to delete the template.

-Use caution when deleting a template since Grafana does not prevent you from deleting templates that are in use.
+Use caution when deleting a template since Mosaicoo does not prevent you from deleting templates that are in use.

 ### Nested templates